-In addition, parents, just a small hint, children age three and under do not require a ticket for entry into the ballpark!
+In addition, parents, just a small hint, children age 3 and under do not require a ticket for entry into the ballpark!

 What to bring to the game

-Attending a ballgame is almost as stress as catching a plane, or at least knowing what you can and cannot bring is!
-I was surprised the first time I attended a baseball game as to what all I was allowed to bring into the stadium.
-I am going to make it easy on you and share a list of things that are allowed.
+Attending a ballgame is almost as stressful as catching a plane, or at least knowing what you can and cannot bring is.
+I am going to make it easy on you and share a list of things that are allowed at Busch Stadium:

-- Strollers are permitted as long as they do not interfere with other guest or block entryways or isles.
+- Strollers are permitted as long as they do not interfere with other guests or block entryways or isles.
 Strollers need to be stored under your seat or be checked at Guest Relations.

 - Umbrellas are welcome as long as they do not block another guest’s view.

 For a complete list of what you can or cannot bring to Busch Stadium visit here.

 Getting in and out

 As a mom, I want to know the easiest, fastest, and best way to get around a place before I visit.
 I also often map out where the restroom, food vendors, and emergency services are located.
 Busch Stadium provides family restrooms that offer a private area for families with changing stations, and a room for nursing mothers.

 Inside Busch Stadium, you will also find Family Pavilion, located on Level 1 between gates 5 and 6.
 The pavilion opens 90 minutes before the game and stays open through the end of the game.
 Inside the kids will enjoy different activities, including virtual reality activities.
 Admission to the pavilion is included with your game ticket, but some activities charge a fee.